 The impact of COVID-19 has been widespread.
 In terms of business operations, one of the most noticeable effects has been the uptick in remote working.
-With millions of people currently working from home, a question that we’re seeing more and more is this: can our wifi handle it?
+With millions of people currently working from home, a question that we’re seeing more and more is this: can our WiFi handle it?
+PromptCloud has adopted completed remote culture.

 With the sheer volume of people now relying on home internet services, the fear is that speed and performance are being negatively affected – but just how valid are these concerns?